bedops/bedops/docs/content/reference/file-management/compression/unstarch.rst

 ::

   $ unstarch --archive-timestamp example.starch
-  2013-01-17T13:44:54-0800
+  2014-05-01T14:09:29-0700

 .. note:: Some option calls will not work with legacy v1.x or v2.0 archives.
-If you have a v1.x or v2.0 archive, use the :ref:`starchcat` utility to upgrade older archives to Starch v2.1 files, which will recalculate and make all attributes available.
+For instance, to get a result for nested or duplicate elements, you need to input a v2.1 archive.
+If you have a v1.x or v2.0 archive, use the :ref:`starchcat` utility to upgrade an older archive to a Starch v2.1 file, which will recalculate and make all current attributes available.

 .. |--| unicode:: U+2013   .. en dash
 .. |---| unicode:: U+2014  .. em dash, trimming surrounding whitespace